aonesjriel/Java-Frameworks/README.md

 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.

+    about.html; created about.html
+    about.html; -> Created html template for about.html
+    about.html; line 13 -> Created title for webpage "About"
+    about.html; line 17 -> Created h1 tag "About Us"
+    about.html; line 19; -> Created generic about us content for the webpage

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.